Can I Pay My Child Through My Business? Family Payroll Rules

 The FICA Exemption for Children Under 18

-One of the most powerful aspects of family employment: children under 18 employed by a parent's sole proprietorship or by a partnership owned exclusively by both parents are NOT subject to FICA tax (Social Security and Medicare).
+One important payroll-tax rule: children under 18 employed by a parent's sole proprietorship or by a partnership owned exclusively by both parents are generally not subject to FICA tax (Social Security and Medicare).

 This exemption applies to: